Skip to content

 • pageidx: A 4 byte page index, representing the index of a page within a Volume.
 Valid range: [1, 2^32).

-• Splinter: A compressed bitset, used to keep track of which pageidxs appear in a Segment.
+• Graft: A compressed bitset (based on Splinter), used to keep track of which pageidxs appear in a Segment.

 • Segment: A compressed sequence of pages, sorted by pageidx.
 Documented in the Segment Encoding section.